 Yet, most people who overeat mistakenly think they need to eat less food.

-Yet despite eating too much food, overeaters face many of the same problems as people who are starving to death.
+Yet, despite overeating food, overeaters face many of the same problems as people who are starving to death.

-This is because when the body isn’t getting the nutrients it needs, it starts to crave high-calorie foods in an attempt to get those nutrients.
+This is because when the body isn’t getting the nutrients it needs, it starts to crave high-calorie foods to get those nutrients.

 And since most processed foods that people compulsively overeat are nutrient-poor, they provide no real nutritional value and only contribute to the cycle of binge eating.

-Paradoxically, most people who overeat actually need to have a goal to eat more food during the day.
-Not the empty calories mind you, but more of the nutritous stuff.
+Paradoxically, most people who overeat need to set a goal to eat more food during the day—not empty calories, mind you, but nutritious stuff.
 We’ll talk more about this later.

 How You Can Be Nutrient Deprived Even While Eating Too Much

-A lot of people think that the only way you can be nutrient deprived is by not eating enough food.
+Many people think that the only way you can be nutrient-deprived is by not eating enough food.

 However, that’s not always the case.
-There are several ways you can be nutrient deprived, even while eating too much overall.
+You can be nutrient-deprived in several ways, even while overeating overall.
 Here are a few examples:

 1. Skipping meals because you’re too full from a binge

-If you’ve ever overeaten to the point of feeling sick, you know that the last thing you want to do the next day is eat anything.
-So, you skip breakfast, lunch, and maybe even dinner.
-The problem with this is that your body isn’t getting the nutrients it needs to function properly.
+If you’ve ever overeat to the point of feeling sick, you know that the last thing you want to do the next day is eat anything.
+So you skip breakfast, lunch, and maybe even dinner.
+The problem is that your body isn’t getting the nutrients it needs to function correctly.

-Plus, when you do finally eat again, you’re likely to overeat because by then you’re so famished.
-It’s a never-ending cycle that can lead to serious nutrient deficiencies.
+Plus, when you finally eat again, you’ll likely overeat because you’re famished by then.
+This never-ending cycle can lead to serious nutrient deficiencies.

-We’ll talk more below about blood sugar levels because many people think that blood sugar swings wildly when your body did get way too many calories the night before.
+We’ll talk more about blood sugar levels below because many people think that blood sugar swings wildly when your body gets way too many calories the night before.

 However, blood sugar levels are not tied directly to how full you feel from the food you ate last night.
-If more than 5 hours have passed since you binged or overate, you may still feel mentally guilty and your stomach can feel bloated, but since time has passed since you ate your blood sugar levels are back to zero.
+If more than five hours have passed since you binged or overate, you may still feel mentally guilty, and your stomach can feel bloated, but since time has passed since you ate, your blood sugar levels are back to zero.

 2. Mindless snacking and grazing throughout the day

-If you find yourself snacking mindlessly or grazing throughout the day, you may be doing your body more harm than good.
-While it’s important to eat regular, nutritious meals to keep your metabolism going, constantly grazing can actually lead to nutrient deficiencies.
-That’s because when you’re constantly eating high-calorie but low-nutrient foods, you quell your hunger but you don’t fill your body up with nutrients.
+If you snack mindlessly or graze throughout the day, you may do your body more harm than good.
+While it’s important to eat regular, nutritious meals to keep your metabolism going, constantly grazing can lead to nutrient deficiencies.
+When continually eating high-calorie but low-nutrient foods, you quell your hunger but don’t fill your body with nutrients.

 For example, let’s say you have a bag of chips and some cookies as you walk by your desk shortly after lunch.
-Now that you’ve had these calories you won’t be hungry, but you also won’t be satisfied either because these simple carbs don’t have any nutrients or fiber.
+Now that you’ve had these calories, you won’t be hungry, but you won’t be satisfied because these simple carbs lack nutrients or fiber.

-Over time, this can lead to deficiencies in vitamins and minerals, as well as other health problems.
-So if you’re grazing all day long, take a step back and reassess your eating habits.
+Over time, this can lead to deficiencies in vitamins and minerals and other health problems.
+So, if you’re grazing all day long, step back and reassess your eating habits.
 Your body will thank you for it!

 Even if you’re eating healthy snacks!

-You really want to shoot for a feeling of satisfaction and feeling content in your stomach.
-This feels grounded, calm, soothing, stable.
-Healthy snacks can be fine but generally speaking you’ll feel more satisfied if you enter the meal gently hungry.
+You want to shoot for a feeling of satisfaction and contentment in your stomach.
+This feeling should feel grounded, calm, soothing, and stable.
+Healthy snacks can be fine, but you’ll generally feel more satisfied if you enter the meal gently hungry.

 3. Eating processed foods instead of nutrient-rich foods

 Just because you’re eating a lot doesn’t mean you’re getting enough nutrients.
-If you’re eating mostly processed foods, your body isn’t getting the vitamins, minerals, and antioxidants it needs to function properly.
+Eating mainly processed foods means your body isn’t getting the vitamins, minerals, and antioxidants it needs to function correctly.
 Over time, this can lead to serious health problems like heart disease and cancer.

-Overall, there are several ways you can be nutrient deprived, even while eating too much food.
-So, if you’re skipping meals because you’re too full from a binge, or not noticing your hunger levels due to stress or distractions, or eating mostly processed foods, make sure to get more nutrient-rich foods into your diet so your body can function properly.
+You can be nutrient-deprived in several ways, even while overeating food.
+So, if you’re skipping meals because you’re too full from a binge, not noticing your hunger levels due to stress or distractions, or mainly eating processed foods, make sure to get more nutrient-rich foods into your diet so your body can function correctly.

 How Low Blood Sugar Causes Ravenous Hunger Even If You Don’t Feel Hungry

-Our brains are designed to keep us alive, and one of the ways they do that is by triggering hunger when our blood sugar gets low.
-This is because, historically, food was scarce and our ancestors needed to be able to find calories quickly in order to survive.
+Our brains are designed to keep us alive, and one way they do that is by triggering hunger when our blood sugar gets low.
+This is because, historically, food was scarce, and our ancestors needed to be able to find calories quickly to survive.

-Even though we now live in a world where food is much more abundant, our brains still react the same way to low blood sugar.
+Even though we now live in a world where food is much more abundant, our brains still react similarly to low blood sugar.

 When our blood sugar dips, the part of the brain responsible for eating (the amygdala) kicks into gear and tells us we need to eat.
 This can happen even if we don’t feel hungry consciously.

-Your stomach may even remember the stretching sensation from eating too much food from last night.
+Your stomach may even remember the stretching sensation from overeating food last night.
 As a result, you may not feel like eating.
-If you also feel guilty and remorseful about your overeating, you will definitely want to skip breakfast and eat less.
+If you feel guilty and remorseful about overeating, you will want to skip breakfast and eat less.

-Because even if your stomach is stretched, the food in your stomach gets digested after 6 hours and your blood sugar levels return back to normal.
+Even if your stomach is stretched, the food gets digested after 6 hours, and your blood sugar levels return to normal.

 This is why skipping or missing meals (especially breakfast or lunch) is part of the problem.
 While you may not feel like eating, your blood sugar levels tell a different story.
-If your blood sugar levels go too low as a result of missing meals, you’ll start the cycle over again.
+You’ll repeat the cycle if your blood sugar levels go too low due to missing meals.

-It’s absolutely essential you continue to eat breakfast, even if you binged the night before.
-We’ll come back to breakfast later on this in this post too.
+It’s essential that you continue to eat breakfast, even if you binged the night before.
+We’ll return to breakfast later in this post, too.

 How Too Much Blood Sugar Blocks Hormones Responsible For Fullness

-You might not realize it, but if you’re consuming too much sugar or empty carbs, you could be setting yourself up for some serious nutritional deficiencies.
-That’s because sugary foods and empty carbs are often devoid of the nutrients your body needs to function properly.
+You might not realize it, but if you’re consuming too much sugar or empty carbs, you could be setting yourself up for serious nutritional deficiencies.
+That’s because sugary foods and empty carbs often lack the nutrients your body needs to function correctly.

-There are a few different ways that consuming too much sugar can lead to nutritional deficiencies.
+Consuming too much sugar can lead to nutritional deficiencies in several ways.
 Here’s a closer look at how each of these factors contributes to nutritional deficiencies:

-1. Impaired nutrient absorption: Sugar can interfere with the way your body absorbs other nutrients.
+- Impaired nutrient absorption: Sugar can interfere with how your body absorbs other nutrients.
 Sugar can bind to other nutrients in the gastrointestinal tract and prevent them from being absorbed into the red blood cells.
-One common example is the hormone leptin.
+One typical example is the hormone leptin.

-2. Displacement of nutrient-rich foods: Sugary foods tend to be high in calories but low in nutrients.
-When these foods make up a large portion of your diet, it can crowd out other more nutrient-dense options like fruits, vegetables, and whole grains.
+- Displacement of nutrient-rich foods: Sugary foods are high in calories but low in nutrients.
+When they make up a large portion of your diet, they can crowd out other nutrient-dense options like fruits, vegetables, and whole grains.
 As a result, you may not be getting enough vitamins, minerals, and fiber.

 How Sugar Blocks Leptin So You Don’t Feel Full

-As most of us know, too much sugar is not good for our health.
-But did you know that sugar can actually block the hormones that make us feel full?
+As most know, too much sugar is not suitable for our health.
+But did you know that sugar can block the hormones that make us feel complete?
 That’s right—sugar can interfere with the signals our body sends to our brain telling us to stop eating.
-As a result, we may end up eating more than we should, leading to weight gain.
+As a result, we may eat more than we should, leading to weight gain.
 Let’s take a closer look at how this happens.

-One of the hormones that plays a role in making us feel full is leptin.
-Leptin is responsible for sending signals to the brain informing us that we have had enough to eat and can stop now.
+One hormone that helps us feel full is leptin.
+Leptin sends signals to the brain, informing us that we have had enough to eat and can stop now.

-However, leptin resistance, insulin resistance as also known, can occur when the body becomes insensitive to leptin’s signals.
+However, leptin or insulin resistance can occur when the body becomes insensitive to leptin’s signals.
 This can lead to overeating and weight gain.

 Insulin is the hormone that helps regulate blood sugar levels in the body.
-When functioning properly, it tells the body when to absorb sugar and when to store it for later use.
+When functioning correctly, it tells the body when to absorb and store sugar later.

 Yet insulin is precisely the chemical that blocks leptin.

-Unfortunately because of the modern sugary diet, our insulin levels are elevated too frequently, which leads to leptin being resistant to the insulin.
+Unfortunately, because of the modern sugary diet, our insulin levels are elevated too frequently, which makes leptin resistant to insulin.

-Essentially, when we eat too much sugar, our baseline levels of insulin become too high, and the leptin gets blocked from entering our brain stem.
+When we overeat sugar, our baseline insulin levels become too high, and leptin gets blocked from entering our brain stem.

-Instead of getting the signal that we are full, our brain continues to receive messages telling us to eat more and more.
+Instead of getting the signal that we are complete, our brain continues to receive messages telling us to eat more and more.

-A number of factors also can contribute to insulin resistance, including inflammation and genetics.
+Several factors, including inflammation and genetics, can also contribute to insulin resistance, can also contribute to insulin resistance.
 While there is no cure for leptin resistance, there are ways to manage it.

 Treatment typically focuses on lifestyle changes, such as eating a healthy diet and exercising regularly.
 In some cases, medication may also be necessary.

-Leptin resistance is a complex condition, but with careful management, it can be more effectively controlled.
+Leptin resistance is a complex condition but can be more effectively controlled with careful management.

-1. If you’re a food addict, overeater, or binge eater, you may miss meals (or eat too clean) in an effort to lose weight.
-Or, you may want to be productive and accomplish a lot in order to make guilt go away – so you forget about eating because you’re stressed.
-However, missing meals in any situation can actually cause more harm than good – even if you are eating too many calories in general.
+- If you’re a food addict, overeater, or binge eater, you may miss meals (or eat too clean) to lose weight.
+Or, you may want to be productive and accomplish a lot to make the guilt disappear – so you forget about eating because you’re stressed.
+However, missing meals can cause more harm than good – even if you are eating too many calories.

-2. When you eat too many empty calories, your body gets deprived of nutrients.
-So even though you’ve eaten too many calories and the natural response is to eat less, those calories didn’t give you any nutrition so you still need to eat.
+- When you eat too many empty calories, your body is deprived of nutrients.
+Even though your natural response is to eat less, those calories don’t give you any nutrition, so you still need to eat.
 Missing meals is NOT the answer.
 It’s a core problem causing nutritional deficiencies.

-3. Plus, when you miss too many meals your blood sugar levels drop.
+- Plus, when you miss too many meals, your blood sugar levels drop.
 This triggers your amygdala—the part of your brain responsible for the fight-or-flight response—to think you’re starving.
 As a result, you’re more likely to overeat or binge on sugary foods.
 Again!

-6. This pain gets remembered by your body and makes you feel shame and guilt.
-So you don’t feel like eating the next day because your stomach was stretched and you’re wanting to make the shame and guilt go away by being productive, or sticking to “healthy” eating which is often not enough fuel for your body.
+- Your body remembers this pain and makes you feel shame and guilt.
+So you don’t feel like eating the next day because your stomach was stretched, and you want to make the shame and guilt go away by being productive or sticking to “healthy” eating, which is often not enough fuel for your body.

-7. But now that you’re under-eating the next day, whether due to being too busy, too little food, or just plain out restricting, you have increased risk for the cycle to repeat the next evening or a few days down the line.
-You’re nutrient deficient, your blood sugar levels are low, and now you’re back with food cravings – despite eating too much already in general.
+- But now that you’re under-eating the next day, whether due to being too busy, eating too little food, or just plain out restricting, you have an increased risk for the cycle to repeat the following evening or a few days down the line.
+You’re nutrient deficient, your blood sugar levels are low, and now you’re back with food cravings – despite overeating already in general.

-Notice how Binge-Restrict Cycle from above mirrors the cycle of Leptin / insulin resistance?
+Notice how the Binge-Restrict Cycle from above mirrors the cycle of Leptin/insulin resistance?

 It’s because nutritional deficiencies are related to both of these health struggles!